microsoft/Industry-Links/scripts/modules/MsIndustryLinks/templates/New-MsIndustryLink.md

 | Type:          | [String](https://learn.microsoft.com/en-us/powershell/scripting/lang-spec/chapter-04?view=powershell-7.3#431-strings) |
 | Default value: | None                                                                                                                  |

-### -PackageParametersFile
+### -OutputDirectory

-The path to the parameters file (JSON) that will be used to customize the solution.
+The directory where the generated deployable package will be saved.
+If it doesn't exist, it will be created.

 |                |                                                                                                                       |
 | -------------- | --------------------------------------------------------------------------------------------------------------------- |
 | Type:          | [String](https://learn.microsoft.com/en-us/powershell/scripting/lang-spec/chapter-04?view=powershell-7.3#431-strings) |
 | Default value: | None                                                                                                                  |

-### -OutputDirectory
+### -PackageParametersFile

-The directory where the generated deployable package will be saved.
-If it doesn't exist, it will be created.
+The path to the parameters file (JSON) that will be used to customize the solution.
+Not required for Logic App workflow type.

 |                |                                                                                                                       |
 | -------------- | --------------------------------------------------------------------------------------------------------------------- |